zhouxdd/cs224w-notes/machine-learning-with-networks/graph-neural-networks.md

 * Scalability: every node has its own embeddings
 * Inherently Transductive: it cannot generate embeddings for unseen nodes.
 * Node Feature Excluded: it cannot leverage node features.
-* Not Task Specific: it cannot be generalized to train with different loss function.
+* Not Task-Specific: it cannot be generalized to train with different loss functions.

 Fortunately, the above limitations can be solved by using graph neural networks.

 ## Graph Convolutional Networks (GCN)

-Traditionally, neural network are designed for fixed-sized graphs.
-For example, we could consider a image as fixed-size graph or text as a line graph.
-However, most of the graphs in the real world has arbitrary size and complex topological structure.
+Traditionally, a neural network is designed for fixed-sized graphs.
+For example, we could consider an image as fixed-size graph or text as a line graph.
+However, most of the graphs in the real world have an arbitrary size and complex topological structure.
 Therefore, we need to define the computation graph of GCN differently.

 ### Setup
 Given $$G = (V, A, X)$$ be a graph such that:
 * $$V$$ is the vertex set
 * $$A$$ is the adjacency matrix
 * $$X\in \mathbb{R}^{m\times\rvert V \rvert}$$ is the node feature matrix

 ### Computation Graph and Generalized Convolution
 ![aggregate_neighbors](../assets/img/aggregate_neighbors.png?style=centerme)
 Suppose $$G$$ is the graph in the above figure on the left, our goal is to define a computation graph of GCN with convolution.
 The GCN should keep the structure of the graph and incorporate the neighboring features.
-For example, if we want to create an embedding for node $$A$$, we can aggregate the information from its neighbour: $$B, C, D$$.
+For example, if we want to create an embedding for node $$A$$, we can aggregate the information from its neighbor: $$B, C, D$$.
 The aggregation (little boxes) needs to be **order invariant** (max, average, etc.).
 The computation graph for all the nodes in the graph with two layers deep will look like the following:
 ![computation_graph](../assets/img/computation_graph.png?style=centerme)
 Notice that every node defines a computation graph based on its neighbors.
 In particular, the computation graph for node $$A$$ can be viewed as the following:
 ![computation_graph_for_a](../assets/img/computation_graph_for_a.png?style=centerme)
 Layer-0 is the input layer with node feature $$X$$.
-In each layer, GCN combines the node features and transform them into some hidden representations.
+In each layer, GCN combines the node features and transforms them into some hidden representations.

 ### Deep Encoders
 With the above idea, here is the mathematical expression at each layer using the average aggregation function:
 * at 0th layer: $$h^0_v = x_v$$, this is the node feature
 * at kth layer: $$ h_v^{K} = \sigma(W_k\sum_{u\in N(v)}\frac{h_u^{k-1}}{\rvert N(v)\rvert} + B_kh_v^{k-1}), \forall k \in \{1, .., K\}$$,

 $$h_v^{k-1}$$ is the embedding from the previous layer, $$\sigma$$ is the activation function (e.g. ReLU), $$W_k, B_k$$ are the trainable parameters, and $$\rvert N(v) \rvert$$ are the neighbours of node $$v$$.

 * output layer: $$z_v = h_v^{k}$$, this is the final embedding for after $$k$$ layers